dayseanm04/network/CCNA/VLAN-Router-On-A-Stick-Lab/configs/task-1-sw1-config.md

 do show vlan brief
 ```

-> Note: Access-port assignment will auto-create VLAN entries on many switches, but explicitly creating & naming is good practice.

 ## 5) Assign ports to VLAN 10 (PCs on VLAN10)
 ```bash
 interface range f0/1 , f0/2